sean0x42/kdf/spec/implementations.md

 # Implementations

-This page lists libraries and tools that will help to manage and convert KDF files.
+Looking for KDF support?
+This page documents any libraries, tools, and implementations that support the Kauri Document Format.

 ## Dart